raviqqe/hamt/README.md

 This package `hamt` provides immutable collection types of maps (associative arrays) and sets implemented as Hash-Array Mapped Tries (HAMTs).
-All operations of collections, such as insert and delete, are immutable and create new ones keeping original ones unmodified.
+All operations of the collections, such as insert and delete, are immutable and create new ones keeping original ones unmodified.

 [Hash-Array Mapped Trie (HAMT)](https://en.wikipedia.org/wiki/Hash_array_mapped_trie)